catboost/catboost/catboost/docs/README.md

 ## About the docs

-The documentation is developed using [Yandex Flavored Markdown](https://github.com/yandex-cloud/yfm-docs).
+The documentation is developed using [Yandex Flavored Markdown](https://github.com/yandex-cloud/yfm-docs) (YFM).
+See [YFM syntax](https://github.com/yandex-cloud/yfm-transform/blob/master/DOCS.md).

 ## Making the CatBoost docs better